mk-fg/fgtk/README.rst

 Can be useful for providing necessary stuff to run proprietary 32-bit binaries (like games or crapware) on amd64.

-tar-strap
-^^^^^^^^^

-Wrapper to quickly download and setup archlinux chroot (for e.g. systemd-nspawn container) using bootstrap tarball from https://mirrors.kernel.org/archlinux/iso/latest/

-Checks gpg sig on the tarball with pacman-key, copies basic stuff like locale.gen, resolv.conf, mirrorlist, pacman gnupg setup, etc from the current root into the new one and runs arch-chroot into that.

-Should be way faster than pacstrap, but kinda similar otherwise.

-Either URL or path to source tarball should be specified on the command line.

 pacman-manifest
 ^^^^^^^^^^^^^^^